prashantraina33-spec/Supply-Chain-Inventory-Dashboard/README.md

 # Supply Chain Inventory Dashboard

 ## 📊 Project Overview
-This Power BI dashboard analyzes inventory, stock levels, delays, and shipment status.
+This Power BI dashboard provides a comprehensive overview of inventory performance, stock distribution, and supply chain efficiency.
+It is designed as a single-page interactive report to present key insights clearly through visualizations

 ## 🎯 Objectives
 - Track total stock (254K)